jvanasco/imagehelper/README.md

 ![Python package](https://github.com/jvanasco/imagehelper/workflows/Python%20package/badge.svg)

-#### IMPORTANT Note:

-This package was in the process of being largely rewritten...
-It really needs to be rewritten, but is production safe.

 ## Overview

-The `imagehelper` package offers a simple interface for image resizing, optimizing and uploading.
+The `imagehelper` package offers a simple interface for image resizing, optimizing and uploading image assets.
 Core image resizing operations are handled by the `Pillow` (PIL) package; S3 uploading is handled by `boto3`, and there are hooks for optimizing the images with the commandline tools: `advpng`, `gifsicle`, `jpegtran`, `jpegoptim`, `optipng` and `pngcrush.`

 This library does not actually resize the images, it is used to define "recipes" for resizing images with Pillow and uploading them to S3 with boto3.

 ## About

-`imagehelper` is a fork of some image helping routines that were built for FindMeOn.com around 2005.
+`imagehelper` is a fork of internal image helping routines that were built for FindMeOn.com around 2005.
+It has been actively maintained as an open source project since at least 2012.

 `imagehelper` allows you to define a schema for resizing images as a simple `dict`, and will then easily resize them.

 `imagehelper` also supports uploading the resized images - and an archival version - onto Amazon's S3 service.

 `imagehelper` requires `Pillow`.
 Earlier versions relied on `PIL` or supported both.
-This is an old package.
+This really is an old package!

 This package will try to import `boto3` for communicating with AmazonS3.
-If you don't want to use S3, no worries - you can save to a local file.
+If you don't want to use S3, no worries - that is only optional and you can save to a local file.

 The package was originally aimed at thumbnails, but it works for all resizing needs that are aimed at downsampling images.

 If you have optimization applications like `gifsicle`, `pngcrush` and `jpegtran` installed in your environment, you can 'optimize' the output (and archive) files.

 This is a barebones package that has NO FRAMEWORK DEPENDENCIES - which is a good thing.
-You define a dict, it does the rest.
+You define image transformation recipes using a simple dict, the package does the rest.

-This package also tries to avoid writing to disk whenever possible, tempfiles (spooled) are avoided unless an external program is called. this tries to pipe everything through file-like in-memory objects
+This package also tries to avoid writing to disk whenever possible, tempfiles (spooled) are avoided unless an external program is called.
+This package tries to pipe everything through file-like in-memory objects.

 I could only find a single tool for resizing thumbnails on PyPi that did not require a framework, and that's really annoying.

 The package is a bit awkard to use for a single task, but it was designed for repetitive tasks - as in a web application.

 A typical usage is illustrated in the sections below.
-Also check the `demo.py` file to see how flexible this can be
+Also check the `demo.py` file to see how flexible this can be.

 This package has been used in production for over a decade.

 It supports Python2.7 and Python3.
 A lot of things could be done better and should be done better, but this works and is relatively fast.

 ## Why ?

 Imagine that you have a site that allows for user generated uploads, or you want to make video stills...

 You can create a schema of image sizes...